India News | Space Docking Experiment: Spacecraft Injected into Right Orbit, ISRO Eyes Another Tech Feat | LatestLY

 Sriharikota, (Andhra Pradesh), Dec 31 (PTI) Two spacecraft that would aid ISRO in demonstrating space docking, a critical technology for future space missions, got separated successfully and were placed into the desired orbit late Monday, the country's space agency said.

-"PSLV C60 mission accomplished as a SpaDeX spacecraft is considered," said Mission Director M Jayakumar.
+"PSLV C60 mission accomplished as of SpaDeX spacecraft is considered," said Mission Director M Jayakumar.

 Indian Space Research Organisation (ISRO) chief S Somanath said the rocket has placed the satellites in the right orbit of 475 km circular orbit, after over 15 minutes of flight.